 collaborations give you, our site visitors, better access to more content.

 UPDATE April 2017: This June I will be 71 years young, and I still greet each new dawn with delight, but I

-	far beyond and into the foreseeable future.
+into the foreseeable future.

 Note: Because a location on The Gregarious Railfan has a low or medium Gregarious Quotient, That does not